ctu-mrs/ctu-mrs.github.io/docs/40-api/22-custom_real_world_file.md

 This origin leads to the definition of a plane which converts from either `LATLON` or `UTM` to the local cartesian plane with co-ordinates in meters.

+It's possible to change the world origin after the system has been started by using the service [`estimation_manager/set_world_origin`](./01-uav_ros_api.md#estimation-manager).
+The service accepts the same parameters as defined in the `world_origin` section of the real world file (latlon or utm coordinates), allowing for dynamic reconfiguration of the coordinate system during operation.

 ## Safety Area

 Safety area is a polyhedron defined by vertically extruding a polygon to mark an area outside which the UAV should not fly.
 When specified and enabled, the system prevents ```goto``` commands and ```trajectory_references``` from taking the UAV outside the safety area.